Skip to content

 │ └── *.md # commands, workflow, types, perf, c-library

-├── examples/ # complete worked examples (shipped in repo)
+├── examples/ # repo-root README only; the worked examples

 ├── scripts/